thejacksonian56/thejacksonian56/README.md

 [wav_slowverb](https://github.com/thejacksonian56/wav_slowverb) A .WAV file modifier that allows the user to slow down the speed

 [stock-portfolio-sim:](https://github.com/thejacksonian56/stock-portfolio-sim) A simulated stock portfolio manager for practicing investing in the stock market

+[ListBuilderMovies:](https://github.com/thejacksonian56/ListBuilderMovies) A ASP.NET application that allows creation and sharing of movie lists using the TMBD API

 ##
 More to come!
 ## Contact: jackson.h.nordberg@outlook.com